BatedUrGonnaDie/salty_bot/README.md

 `!race` will check to see if a variant of "race" is in your title to prevent spamming, and if it is it will check the SRL API to see if you are in a race.
 If you are listed in the race it will generate the game, category, and SRL nicks racing, as well as output a multitwitch link if the race has 6 or fewer live racers, or an SRL race page link if it has more to keep the link size down.

-`!quote`/`pun` will display a randomly selected quote/pun from a file.
+`!quote`/`!pun` will display a randomly selected quote/pun from a file.

 `!addqoute`/`!addpun` will add the given quote/pun to a review file so that you can manually move it over later.
 If the broadcaster uses this command the quote/pun will go straight into the live file (that means be careful).

-`!song` will display the current song you are playing on osu if you have osu!np going and your game is set to Osu!, or it will output the current song you are listening to from a media player if you have something that can read the info from them (I use [SMG](http://obsproject.com/forum/threads/smg-now-playing.12744/) for this).
-This command currently does not work due to the way that the bot is run now.
-In the future I may set up an ftp server for this to work.

-`!rank` will retrieve the accuracy, pp ranking, level, and username of the streamer.
+`!rank` will retrieve the accuracy, pp ranking, level, and username of the streamer on osu.

-`!vote <vote_book> <your_vote>` will allow you to do much more than before.
-If you are mod or broadcaster you can use `createvote` or `removevote` as `<vote_book>`, which will create or remove the specified vote book respectively.
-For normal users you must put in both of these to enter your vote.  `!votes <optional vote_book>` will output all of the winning votes for each vote category you input.
-If category is specified it will only output the one supplied.
+`!createvote <loose/strict> "Poll Name" (option) (if) (strict)` will allow mods or channel host to create polls.
+Only one poll can be created at a time.

+`!vote <option>` will allow viewers to vote.
+If poll is set to strict then viewers must input one of the options set by the poll creator.

+`!votes` will show what option is currently winning and how many votes it has.

+`!endvote` will allow mods or channel host to close the current poll.

 You can now make custom commands.
 They must be one word commands and only have static text output.
 You may also use wildcards.  `$sender` and `$param` can be used and replaced with who sent the message and the first word after the